-1. Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years.
-The Authority and the Contractor may agree to a shorter period in the light of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan.

-2. An application to renew an exploitation contract shall be made in writing addressed to the Secretary-General and shall be made no later than one year before the expiration of the initial period or renewal period, as the case may be, of the exploitation contract.
-The Contractor shall supply such documentation as specified in the Guidelines.

-3. An exploitation contract shall be renewed by the Council, provided that:

-(a) The Resource category is recoverable annually in commercial and profitable quantities from the Contract Area;

-(b) The Contractor is in compliance with the terms of its exploitation contract and the Rules of the Authority;

-(c) The exploitation contract has not been terminated earlier; and

-(d) The Contractor has paid the applicable fee in the amount specified in appendix II.

-4. Each renewal period shall be a maximum of 10 years.

-5. Any renewal of an exploitation contract shall be effected by the execution of an instrument in writing by the Secretary-General or duly authorized representative and the duly authorized representative of the Contractor.
-The terms of a renewed exploitation contract shall be those set out in the standard exploitation contract annexed to these Regulations that is in effect on the date that the Council approves the renewal application.

-6. A sponsoring State's or States' sponsorship is deemed to continue throughout the renewal period unless the sponsoring State or States terminates its sponsorship in accordance with regulation 22.
+- 1. Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years.
+The Authority and the Contractor may agree to a shorter period in the light of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan. - 2.
+An application to renew an exploitation contract shall be made in writing addressed to the Secretary-General and shall be made no later than one year before the expiration of the initial period or renewal period, as the case may be, of the exploitation contract.
+The Contractor shall supply such documentation as specified in the Guidelines. - 3.
+The Commission shall consider such application to renew an exploitation contract at its next meeting, provided the documentation required under paragraph 2 has been circulated at least 30 Days prior to the commencement of that meeting of the Commission. - 4.
+The Commission shall recommend to the Council the approval of an application to renew an exploitation contract, and an exploitation contract shall be renewed by the Council, provided that: - (a) The Resource category is recoverable annually in commercial and profitable quantities from the Contract Area; - (b) The Contractor is in compliance with the terms of its exploitation contract and the Rules of the Authority; - (c) The exploitation contract has not been terminated earlier; and - (d) The Contractor has paid the applicable fee in the amount specified in appendix II. - 4.
+Each renewal period shall be a maximum of 10 years. - 5.
+Any renewal of an exploitation contract shall be effected by the execution of an instrument in writing by the Secretary-General or duly authorized representative, and the designated representative or the authority designated by the Contractor.
+The terms of a renewed exploitation contract shall be those set out in the standard exploitation contract annexed to these Regulations that is in effect on the date that the Council approves the renewal application. - 6.
+A sponsoring State's or States' sponsorship is deemed to continue throughout the renewal period unless the sponsoring State or States terminates its sponsorship in accordance with regulation 22.